Alberto Giacometti: Early life

 Giacometti was born in Borgonovo, Switzerland, the eldest of four children of Giovanni Giacometti, a well-known post-Impressionist painter, and Annetta Giacometti-Stampa.
 He was a descendant of Protestant refugees escaping the inquisition.
 Coming from an artistic background, he was interested in art from an early age and was encouraged by his father and godfather.

-Alberto attended the Geneva School of Fine Arts.
+Alberto attended the École Supérieure des Beaux-Arts, Genève.
 His brothers Diego (1902–1985) and Bruno (1907–2012) would go on to become artists and architects as well.
 Additionally, his cousin Zaccaria Giacometti, later professor of constitutional law and chancellor of the University of Zurich, grew up together with them, having been orphaned at the age of 12 in 1905.